Star Wars prequel trilogy: Films

 Having been significantly anticipated by fans, Star Wars: Episode I – The Phantom Menace was released on May 19, 1999.
-It sees the Jedi coming into contact with the young Anakin Skywalker and the corruption of the Galactic Senate by Palpatine (Darth Sidious).
+It sees the Jedi coming into contact with the young Anakin Skywalker and the corruption of the Galactic Senate by Darth Sidious.
 Episode II – Attack of the Clones was released on May 16, 2002.
 The story jumps ahead 10 years and finds Anakin—now a Jedi apprentice of Obi-Wan Kenobi—pursuing a forbidden romance, as well as the outbreak of the Clone Wars.
 Episode III – Revenge of the Sith, the first PG-13 film in the franchise, was released on May 19, 2005.
-It depicts Anakin's fall to the dark side of the Force and his rebirth as Darth Vader.
+It picks up three years following Attack of the Clones and depicts the Jedi Order being annihilated via Order 66, the Galactic Republic coming to an end and the Galactic Empire forming in its place and Anakin falling to the dark side of the Force and being reborn as Darth Vader, all under the machinations of Palpatine.

 Episode I – The Phantom Menace

-32 years before the events of the original film, two Jedi Knights—Qui-Gon Jinn and his apprentice Obi-Wan Kenobi—discover that the corrupt Trade Federation has formed a blockade around the planet Naboo.
+32 years before the events of the original film, (13 years before the creation of the Galactic Empire), two Jedi Knights—Qui-Gon Jinn and his apprentice Obi-Wan Kenobi—are sent to negotiate with the corrupt Trade Federation who has formed a blockade around the planet Naboo.
 Naboo's senator Palpatine—who is secretly the Sith Lord Darth Sidious—has covertly engineered the blockade as a pretext to become Supreme Chancellor of the Galactic Republic.
 With the help of Naboo's fourteen-year-old queen, Padmé Amidala, and accompanied by a clumsy native named Jar Jar Binks, Qui-Gon and Obi-Wan escape the blockade.
-They land on Tatooine to repair their starship, and meet a nine-year-old slave named Anakin Skywalker.
+They land on Tatooine to repair their starship and meet a nine-year-old slave named Anakin Skywalker.
 Believing him to be the prophesied "Chosen One", Qui-Gon takes Anakin to be trained as a Jedi.

 The prequels were originally planned to fill in history tangential to the original trilogy, but Lucas realized that they could form the first half of one long story focusing on Anakin.
 This would shape the film series into a self-contained saga.
 In 1994, Lucas began writing the screenplay for the first prequel, initially titled Episode I: The Beginning.
 Following the film's release, Lucas announced that he would be directing the next two.